apicolo/Simple-Python-Flask-HTTP-Server-for-CIMC-map-www-reimage-ISO/README.md

 | **Port** | `-p` | `--port` | HTTP port for the server to listen on | `80` |
 | **Directory** | `-d` | `--dir` | Local path containing ISO image files | `./iso` |

-For A CIMC-HTTP-Server.exe, simply copy it to Windows and run it.
+For executable CIMC-HTTP-Server.exe, simply copy it to Windows and run it.
+A GUI will open asking for folder and ports.

 ---